 If you want to avoid artificial sweeteners, then stick to a brand of whey powder that offers an unflavoured powder.
 Unflavoured whey doesn’t taste great by itself, but if you blend it in a smoothie with fruit or something sweet, it’s generally tasteless.

-The whey that’s bested suited to you depends on your individual needs.
-However, we particularly like Bulk Powders Pure Whey Isolate 90.
+So, what whey protein shake are you going to choose?
+All of them on this list a great quality but we particularly like Bulk Powders Pure Whey Isolate 90.
 It’s a whey isolate supplement that contains the highest protein-density of any of the supplements on this list.
 Even though it’s a whey protein isolate, it has a price-point comparable to many whey concentrates.

 Another great option is Optimum Nutrition Gold Standard.
 Optimal Nutrition is a highly recognisable brand that’s been around for more than 30 years and their whey powder offers a great combination of affordability and protein-density.